joshuamkite/terraform-aws-ssh-bastion-service/README.md

 # Notes for deployment

 Starting with version 3.7, ELB health check port may be optionally set to either port 22 (containerised service) or port 2222 (EC2 host sshd).
 From version 3.8 port 2222 is the default.
 If you are deploying a large number of bastion instances, all of them checking into the same parent account for IAM queries in reponse to load balancer health checks on port 22 causes IAM rate limiting from AWS.
 Using the modified EC2 host sshd of port 2222 avoids this issue, is recommended for larger deployments and is now default.
 The host sshd is set to port 2222 as part of the service setup so this heathcheck is not entirely invalid.
-Security group rules, target groups and load balancer listeners are conditionally created to support any combination of access/healthceck on port 2222 or not.
+Security group rules, target groups and load balancer listeners are conditionally created to support any combination of access/healthcheck on port 2222 or not.

-## Components
+## Components (using default userdata)

 **EC2 Host OS (debian) with:**

-* awscli
-* Docker container
 * Systemd docker unit
 * Systemd service template unit
 * IAM Profile connected to EC2 host